 If existing trees can't be counted towards ordinances, this again results in more proposed trees on plans that are already tight.
 Also, if there are already dense plantings in the area of a required buffer, where are supposed to plant new trees?

-• 5.5.3.C.iv Adjust perimeter requirement for B-1, B-2, B-3 parking lot edge in greenbelt to match the greenbelt requirement driveway without requiring a landscape waiver.
+• 5.5.3.C.iv Adjust perimeter requirement for B-1, B-2, B-3 parking lot edge in greenbelt to equivalent in area to the required landscape area (instead of just "significant").

 Building Foundation Landscaping